 6. Don’t just rely on sleep tracker data

 Sleep trackers can provide interesting insights, but there’s a potential downside to relying on them too much.

-If you use a sleep tracker, do remember that they aren’t perfect.
-And that sometimes the data can give a worse impression of your sleep than the reality.
+If you use a sleep tracker, try to keep in mind that they aren’t perfect and nd that sometimes the data can give a worse impression of your sleep than the reality.